Internships in London with the Mountbatten Internship Programme

 |The Tower Bridge at night in London.

-In August 2007 I moved to London to participate in the Mountbatten Internship Programme, a 12-month work-study scheme for recent American college graduates.
-The Programme is just one of the many options that you have likely considered while researching opportunities to work, live, and study in London or abroad.
+I moved to London to participate in the Mountbatten Internship Programme, a 12-month work-study scheme for recent American college graduates.
+The Program is just one of the many options that you have likely considered while researching opportunities to work, live, and study in London or abroad.
 If, like me, you are interested in gaining a year of full-time substantive international business experience in a dynamic European city, then the Mountbatten Internship Programme may be right for you.

 - One-year experience working, studying and living in London